National Climate Report - Annual 2013

 One way to assess the magnitude of warm/cold and wet/dry episodes is to compute the percent area of the contiguous United States that was "very warm/very cold" and that which was "very wet/very dry".
 The figures above depict these values for each month in the past 30 years.
 These percentages are computed based on the climate division data set.
 Those climate divisions having a monthly average temperature/precipitation in the top ten percent (> 90th percentile) of their historical distribution are considered "very warm/very wet" and those in the bottom ten percent (< 10th percentile) are "very cold/very dry".
 The “very warm” categories translate to the “much above average” while the “very cold” categories translate to the “much below average” in terms of the NCDC ranking methods.
 This is similar for the “very wet” and “very dry” categories and the NCDC ranking methods of precipitation totals.

-The table below shows the percent area of the nation "very warm" and "very cold" for each month of 2013 as well as the annual averaged values.
+During 2012, the U.S. experienced its fourth warmest winter, a record warm spring, second warmest summer, and a warmer-than-average autumn.
+The warmer-than-average seasons resulted in large percentages of the country ranking as “very warm” and very small percentages ranking as “very cold” for most of the months during 2012.
+The table below shows the percent area of the nation “very warm” and “very cold” for each month of 2012 as well as the annual averaged values.

 |Month||Percent area of CONUS "very warm"||Percent area of CONUS "very cold"|

-The table below shows the percent area of the nation "very wet" and "very dry" for each month of 2013 as well as the annual averaged values.
+During 2012, large portions of the nation were drier than average, but areas of the country were also wetter than average.
+Each season had CONUS precipitation totals below average.
+The table below shows the percent area of the nation "very wet" and "very dry" for each month of 2012 as well as the annual averaged values.

 |Month||Percent area of CONUS "very wet"||Percent area of CONUS "very dry"|